D40G/kjp-stashes/README.md

-Configurable Stashes for QBCore with options of locking to job, gang or CitizenID.
-Can be used for donator businesses or MLOs that requires stashes
+Configurable Stashes for QBCore with options for jobs, gang or CitizenID.

 # Dependencies:
 QBCore Framework - https://github.com/qbcore-framework/qb-core